Every CEO knows that a stronger customer focus can be the answer to many – dare I say most? – of their business challenges!

-I provide answers to the seven main reasons why companies fail to adopt a customer first strategy; which one are you struggling with today?
+Here are the seven main reasons why companies fail to effectively adopt a customer first strategy; which one are you struggling with the most today?

 1. The CEO has stated it as a company objective but has not detailed what nor how the organisation will change

 While it is essential that a customer-first strategy has a board-level sponsor, it is important that every employee understands their role in making it happen.
-It should not be treated as just another project but as a long-term company top 3 objective.
+It should not be treated as just another project for one department to complete, but as a long-term, top 3 company objective.

 - Delivering value to our customers.